View General Health

 2. In the modal, locate the Existing Fields section.

-3. Locate the group that you want to delete, and select its trash bin icon.
+3. Locate the group that you want to delete, and select the Delete icon (Delete Group icon).

 4. Close the modal.